CallMeFoxie/EmbeddedBOINC/README.md

 ## License

 Probably MIT or whatever you want to do with it.
 There's no secrets, nothing special, just a bunch of shell scripts.

+## Donations

+You can donate using three ways:
+- on Patreon or Github to become a sponsor
+- donate Hardware (contact me privately on twitter)
+- I take also Gridcoin on address `SFwTSDqj9HDeG3VPF2sPHBGpg6fru5p4CZ`